LucasDelfino92/morrowindsharp/allinone.md

 - [**Global Map Markers**](https://www.nexusmods.com/morrowind/mods/43248) by EnvyDeveloper: adds global map markers to all dungeons on Vvardenfell and Solstheim.
   - Only install the **Global Map Markers V1.3 - No TR version** main file.

-## CLEANING NOTES

-**GlobalMapMarkers - no TR.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

 ## CONFLICT NOTES

 None of these mods' assets or plugins conflict with one another.